Priyamani

 Priyamani Raj (née Iyer; born 4 June 1984), known mononymously as Priyamani, is an Indian actress who works in Telugu, Kannada, Tamil, Malayalam, and Hindi films.
 She is the recipient of a National Film Award, three Filmfare Awards South and a Tamil Nadu State Film Award.

 Priyamani began her career with the 2003 Telugu film Evare Atagaadu.
 She went on to star in Raam (2009), Puthiya Mukham (2009), Raavanan (2010), and Pranchiyettan & the Saint (2010).
-She gained praise for playing a rape victim in the Tamil romantic drama Paruthiveeran (2007), which won her the National Film Award for Best Actress and the Filmfare Award for Best Actress – Tamil.
+She gained praise for playing a strong female lead in Madurai pastures in the Tamil romantic drama Paruthiveeran (2007), which won her the National Film Award for Best Actress and the Filmfare Award for Best Actress – Tamil.
 She also won the Filmfare Award for Best Actress – Malayalam for Thirakkatha (2008) and the Filmfare Award for Best Actress – Kannada for Chaarulatha (2012).
 She has since starred in Idolle Ramayana (2016), Jawan (2023), Article 370 (2024), and Officer on Duty (2025).

 Early life

 Priyamani was born and raised in Bangalore, Karnataka, to a Tamil Palakkad Iyer family.
 Her father, Vasudeva Iyer, owns a plantation business, and her mother, former national-level badminton player Lathamani Iyer, was a bank manager at Union Bank of India.

-Priyamani modeled for Kanchipuram Silk, Erode Bharani Silks, and Lakshmi Silks during her school years.
+Priyamani modelled for Kanchipuram Silk, Erode Bharani Silks, and Lakshmi Silks during her school years.
 When she was in the 12th standard, Tamil film director Bharathiraja introduced her to the film industry.
 While at school, she actively participated in extracurricular activities and in sports.
 She is the granddaughter of Carnatic vocalist Kamala Kailas.
 She is the cousin of film actress Vidya Balan and the niece of playback singer Malgudi Shubha.

 Priyamani studied at Sri Aurobindo Memorial School, Bengaluru.
-After completing her schooling, she modeled for print advertisements.
+After completing her schooling, she modelled for print advertisements.
 She then completed her pre-university course and the degree from Bishop Cotton Women’s Christian College, Bengaluru.
 She can speak in English, Tamil, Malayalam, Kannada, Telugu, and Hindi fluently.
 Film director Fazil had approached her for acting in a movie, and she rejected the offer prior to her board examinations and eventually made her film debut in a Tamil film.